NewTec-GmbH/pyJiraCli/README.md

 ### Export

-Export a ticket from a Jira Server to a JSON or CSV file
+Export a ticket from a Jira Server to a JSON file

 ```cmd
 pyJiraCli export --help